Thinking about making an offer on a house?

 Be Flexible with the Closing Date

-When making an offer on a house, there are factors to consider about the Seller, many that may not be disclosed before the offer is written.
 If the Seller needs time to find another place to live or is moving across the country, being flexible with the closing date may mean more to the Seller than having a higher dollar offer.
-I often call the listing agent before sending over the offer and explain that if the Seller needs more time to exit, the Buyers are flexible with the closing date.
+I often call the listing agent before sending over the offer and explain that the Buyers are flexible with the closing date if the Seller needs more time to exit.
 This puts less pressure on the Seller during the moving process, which may be what they need.

 Shorten Your Inspection Period

-There are several times in the contract where the transaction can go sour for the Seller and one major hurdle that Seller must get past is the home inspection.
-By shortening your time frame for the inspection process, this limits the window of opportunity for you to withdraw from the transaction.
-You may even write into your offer, that you are looking for major defects only in the home and anything less, you are willing to accept up to a certain dollar amount.
+You may even write into your offer that you are looking for major defects only in the home, and anything less, you are willing to accept up to a certain dollar amount.
 This will reassure the Seller that you are not going to walk or ask them to repair a laundry list of small items.

 Meet the Sellers

 This can be a good idea and sometimes not.
 If you really want the house, when you go to view it, ask if the Sellers can be there.
 Even if it’s just for a few seconds before you really view the house.
 Putting a level of humanity into a transaction can go a long way.
 Isn’t that true for a lot of different circumstances?
-The last home I bought, I met the Sellers and not only bought the home but probably got a better deal because I was able to compliment them on all the work that they had done.
-I just acknowledged what a good job they had done.
-Being kind and grateful can go a long way, and perhaps save you a few dollars too.

 Making an offer on a home and getting it accepted can entail other elements of the purchase agreement and not just the money.
 However, if you still find that you are consistently getting outbid for a home, consider my last alternative….